jaythanki23/jaythanki23.github.io/_posts/2022-05-24-mutable-immutable.md

 ![fifth image]({{site.baseurl}}/assets/img/jupyter5.jpg)

-No. The reason is that in Python any object of type "int" is immutable and so when we increased the value of **x** by 5 we didn't increase the value of the object **2**, rather we created a new object in memory with the value "7" and made **x** point to this newly created object.
+Nope.
+This is because in Python any object of type "int" is immutable and so when we increased the value of **x** by 5 we didn't increase the value of the object **2**, rather we created a new object in memory with the value "7" and made **x** point to this newly created object.
 The variable **y** is still pointing to the object with value "2".
 And **x**'s id has also changed which indicates that **x** is now pointing to another object in memory while **y**'s hasn't.
 Remember, variables in python should be best viewed as pointers.

 Objects of built-in types like (int, float, bool, str, tuple, unicode) are immutable.